 The men are given a hero’s welcome.
 A marching band plays “Stars and Stripes Forever,” military bigwigs greet them, Rane’s wife, Janet (Lisa Blake Richards), and son, Mark (Jordan Gerler), are waiting for him, and hundreds of townspeople are on hand to cheer them on.

 But there are hints that this celebration is just pointing out how empty Rane has become during his time as a POW.
 He makes a shallow, canned speech to the welcoming crowd that makes them feel good about themselves for celebrating him.
 His reunion with Janet and Mark is not the feel-good, emotional moment it would be in most films; it is awkward for Janet and Rane and confusing for Mark, essentially meeting his father for the first time.
-Things become even more awkward as Janet gives a feeble explanation for why Cliff (Lawrason Driscoll), a handsome highway patrolman has driven her and Mark to the celebration.
+Things become even more awkward as Janet gives a feeble explanation for why Cliff (Lawrason Driscoll), a handsome highway patrolman, has driven her and Mark to the celebration.
 But Rane still does not let down his mask.

 The only emotion that Rane does show during this long scene is when he bids farewell to Johnny (who seems less than enthused to see his own waiting family).
 They say few words, but there is an unspoken acknowledgement that they are changed men in a world they no longer understand.
 Rane’s set jaw and slight grimace as he talks—and doesn’t talk—to Johnny says volumes in that brief moment.

 Things become tenser as Rane tries to settle in at home.
-He is not surprised to learn that Janet has been dating Cliff for a long time and wants a divorce so they can marry.
+He is not surprised to learn that Janet has been dating Cliff for years and wants a divorce so they can marry.
 Rane’s lack of a reaction to the news unsettles her.
 Rane tries to connect with Mark and actually does seem to come to life as he talks with his son.
 But even that connection is tenuous since Rane feels more comfortable sleeping in the tool shed in the backyard and watching Mark’s little league games from the parking lot.

 A second celebration brings unexpected trouble for Rane.
 Things start out relatively well as Linda (Linda Haynes), a local waitress nearly fifteen years Rane’s junior, manages to work her way into his life.
 Nursing a borderline-obsessive crush on the man the community sees as a returning hero, she is obviously not a well-adjusted woman and wastes very little time letting him now she would “do anything for him.”
 But Linda is not the trouble.
 That comes in the form of a welcome home gift from a local department store: a red Cadillac convertible and over two thousand silver dollars.

 There is a reason that people who win the lottery are advised to move to a new town where they are not known.
-It does not take long before a group of four criminals led by an unnamed man wearing a cowboy hat (James Best) and a creepy thug named Automatic Slim (Luke Askew) break in to Rane’s home looking for the silver dollars.
+It does not take long before a group of four criminals, led by an unnamed man wearing a cowboy hat (James Best) and a creepy thug named Automatic Slim (Luke Askew), break in to Rane’s home looking for the silver dollars.
 The men beat and torture Rane in an attempt to make him tell them where the coins are.
 But these men—cold-blooded as they are—are no match for the kinds of sadists who tortured Rane during his time in the POW camp.
 Even after they grind his hand off in the garbage disposal, Rane refuses to talk.

 The violence of the scene, while not overtly graphic, would be upsetting enough under normal circumstances.
 What pushes Rane’s torture into the realm of true horror is that he does not care what they are doing to him.
 For the first time since his return home, he feels “normal.”
 This man who refers to his time before the POW camp as “when he was alive” has had his mind so irreversibly broken that it makes him feel more at home to be tortured than to watch his son play baseball.